epistrephein/rarbg/README.md

 ## Contributing

 Contributions are welcome and encouraged.
-Feel free to open an issue or fork the repo and submit a pull request.
+Feel free to open an issue or submit a pull request.

 ## License
 [MIT License](https://github.com/epistrephein/rarbg/blob/master/LICENSE)